LogAbility

 Eye Injuries and Logging

-By Brie Weisman, OTR/L, Maine AgrAbility, Winter 2022.
+By Brie Weisman, OTR/L, Maine AgrAbility, Winter 2023.
+Reprinted with permission from Logger’s Voice.
 In logging, an eye injury can occur faster than the blink of an eye.
 In Maine, eye injuries rank in the top three accident-related injuries.
-Untreated eye injuries can go from bad to worse in very little time, potentially resulting in diminished vision or blindness.
-A Mechanized […]
+Untreated eye injuries can go from bad to worse in very little time, potentially resulting in […]

 Read more